gopala-kr/ldr/backend_developmkent.md

 * Golang web framework
 ****************************

-In this article I mainly focused on overview of backend webframeowrks in different languages, their poularity and project stucture.
+In this article I mainly focused on backend webframeowrks(an overview) in different languages, their poularity and project structure.

 There are hundrends of framewoks out there, built to make web development easier.
-Every years development teams are releasing either a new framework or improvements over existing one.
-Below figure shows how the frameworks have been evolved since from dot com bubble.
+Every year there will be releases on either new frameworks or improvements over existing ones.
+Below figure shows how the frameworks have been evolved since from dot-com bubble.

 ********************
 **A look into brief history of webframeworks**